XavierPlayz700/Kokichi-s-Recipes-for-Disaster/README.md

 Get Disgusted XD

-Ignore that HTML and CSS Files, they are still in progress :D
+Ignore those HTML and CSS Files, they are still in progress :D